Madhu1207-coder/Alzheimer/README.md

 ## Real-time streaming (SSE)

 Note: Live streaming features were removed from the default Biomarker dashboard UI.
 A development SSE helper remains in the repository (not enabled by default).
 If you want streaming re-enabled or production-grade pub/sub, I can add server-side persistence and pub/sub integration.

+Got it — you need something that **works perfectly when pasted directly into GitHub README without breaking layout**, not a mixed/unsafe HTML table.

+Here is a **fully GitHub-safe, copy-paste ready README gallery section** using only Markdown (reliable rendering everywhere):

+---